-Read on for the different types of soap your baby might ingest, baby-safe soaps and shampoos, and how you can keep your little one from eating the soap.
+Read on for the different types of soap your baby might ingest, baby-safe soaps and shampoos, and how you can keep your little one from accidentally eating soap.

 Although it’s no guarantee, soaps and shampoos that don’t contain these ingredients are far less likely to make your child sick:

 No matter what type of soap your little one consumed, give him some clean water to wash his mouth out and dilute the soap.
 If you have any doubt about how much or what she ingested, call Poison Control at 1-800-222-1222.
 If your baby starts to throw up or has diarrhea, it’s best to go ahead and take them to the emergency room.

 If baby eats soap, it could be harmful, but your baby will likely be okay, especially if they swallowed a small amount.
 Most soaps are considered minimally toxic, which means if they only ingest a little bit, the best thing to do is give them some clean water and look out for any symptoms.

 Some soaps and shampoos are going to be more dangerous than others, so it’s a good idea to make sure that the only soaps and shampoos within baby’s reach are the ones just for him, that have only safe ingredients.
 If you’re looking for a recommendation for baby-safe washes, we’ve included some below.

 Accidental soap poisoning can happen to any little one, so it’s important to know what to look for.
 Let’s take a look at the different types of soap or shampoo and what to do if your baby accidentally swallows them.

 In general, shampoos and conditioners are considered mostly non-toxic, but they could cause some issues your baby swallows some.

 A basic shampoo or conditioner may have ingredients that will upset your little one’s tummy, but a medicated shampoo will have stronger, potentially harmful chemicals.
 Always check the label on your shampoo or conditioner for the presence of any potentially harmful chemicals.